ReactiveX/RxSwift/Documentation/Subjects.md

 Relays
 ======

-RxCocoa provides two kinds of Relays: `PublishRelay` and `BehaviorRelay`.
+RxRelay provides two kinds of Relays: `PublishRelay` and `BehaviorRelay`.
 They behave exactly like their parallel `Subject`s, with two changes:

 - Relays never complete.